vestrel00/business-search-app-java/README.md

 ## Application and Features

-Using the [Yelp Fusion (v3) REST API](https://www.yelp.com/developers/documentation/v3/get_started), I have created a simple Yelp search application that is able to:
+Using the [Yelp Fusion (v3) REST API](https://www.yelp.com/developers/documentation/v3/get_started), I have created a simple business search application that is able to:

-- display places around the user's current location in a list and map views
+- display businesses around the user's current location in a list and map views
+- display businesses around a given location in a list and map views
 - show more details on a specific place when clicking on a list or map item

 **Notes**